 Cass District Library COVID-19 Closures

-All branches closed and all library activities cancelled through April 13th.
+All branches closed and all library activities cancelled until further notice.

 On Thursday, March 12, Governor Gretchen Whitmer issued a mandate to close all Michigan schools grades K-12 through April 13 to mitigate the spread of COVID-19.
 Whitmer also urged all Michigan residents to practice self-isolation by staying home.
 Cass District Library considers the health of our patrons and staff a top priority.
 To help reduce the risk of spreading COVID-19 among the high number of residents who utilize our library locations on a daily basis, and thus increasing the risk of exposure to the rest of our community, we will comply with the Governor’s order.